Engelhard: Later history

 ventures.
 Acquisitions included the Freeport Kaolin Company in 1985; most of the business of the Harshaw/Filtrol Partnership in 1988; the auto catalysts and petroleum catalysts businesses of Solvay Catalysts GmbH, in 1992 and 1994, respectively; the Mearl Corporation in 1996; the catalyst business of Mallinckrodt Inc. in 1998; Süd Chemie's fats and oils catalyst business in 2001; and the Collaborative Group, a personal care company, in 2004.

+In November 1994 Engelhard formed a joint venture with the French precious metals group Le Comptoir Lyon, Alemand, Louyot(CLAL) forming Engelhard CLAL, supplying Industrial Precious Metals to the European market.

 On May 30, 2006, Engelhard was taken over by BASF after the board agreed for the takeover of BASF.
 BASF paid $US39 per share.
 The transaction totaled $5 billion.

-On August 2, 2006, BASF began to rename Engelhard worldwide.
-This started in the USA with BASF Catalysts LLC.
+On August 1, 2006, BASF began to rename Engelhard worldwide.
+This started in the US with BASF Catalysts LLC.
 On April 1, 2010, BASF Catalysts LLC became part of BASF Corporation.

 Environmental record

 Catalytic-converter-equipped vehicles have helped cut other air pollutants by more than 3 billion tons worldwide between 1975 and 2000; of this 1.5 billion short tons was in the United States.
 Automobiles meet emission standards that required reductions of up to 98+ percent for HC, 96 percent for CO, and 95 percent for NOx compared to the uncontrolled levels of automobiles sold in the 1960s.
 Despite the fact that fuel use increased approximately 50 percent and vehicle miles traveled nationwide increased by 150 percent between 1970 and 1998, CO, VOC, and NOx emissions from motor vehicles in 1998 decreased by over 44 million short tons compared to 1970 levels.